[Minor revision–posted 11/17/22 (replaces 1/26/21 edition)]

 a.
 This complaint procedure is applicable to all full-time, part-time, and temporary non-faculty employees.

 b.
 All complaint investigations and procedures will be non-adversarial in nature.
 The employee filing the complaint may represent themselves or be accompanied by a representative who does not claim the right to strike.
 Representation does not include external legal counsel.
 Language interpreters and other individuals intended to aid the employee in communicating will be permitted.

 No TTU funds may be used to pay expenses for salary, travel, or per diem of a public employee who represents an employee in the presentation of a complaint and grievance, nor may other resources be used, except that an employee is allowed to take annual leave, compensatory leave, or leave without pay, subject to established TTU operating policies and procedures, to engage in this activity.

 c.
-If an employee believes an adverse employment action is based on unlawful discrimination based on sex (including pregnancy), race, national origin, religion, disability, age, protected veteran status, genetic information, sexual orientation, gender identity, gender expression, or other violations of the law as set forth in TTU System Regulation 07.10 and TTU OP 40.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure, or in TTU System Regulation 07.06 and TTU OP 40.03, Sexual Misconduct, the procedures therein must be followed.
+If an employee believes an adverse employment action is based on unlawful discrimination based on sex (including pregnancy), race, color, national origin, religion, disability, age, protected veteran status, genetic information, sexual orientation, gender identity, gender expression, or other violations of the law as set forth in TTU System Regulation 07.10 and TTU OP 40.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure, or in TTU System Regulation 07.06 and TTU OP 40.03, Sexual Misconduct, the procedures therein must be followed.

 d.
 An employee may present a complaint without fear of retaliation.